one-development/npm-packages/CONTRIBUTING.md

 ## Adding NPM Dependencies

 - To add a dependency for your package, run `yarn workspace [name of package] add [name of dependency]`.
-For example, `yarn workspace one-ui add fast-sort`
+For example, `yarn workspace @one/ui add fast-sort`
 - To add a dependency for the workspace (not recommended), run `yarn add [name of dependency] -W -D`.
 For example, `yarn add eslint-plugin-fp -W -D`.
 - Run `yarn deduplicate` before commiting your changes to dedupe dependencies.
 - Review and commit the cached dependency files located in `npm-packages-offline-cache`